Guy Johnston: Personal life

 Johnston was born to a musical family.
 His parents David and Gill run Musicale, a music school and instrument retailer in Harpenden.
 He has two brothers, Magnus and Rupert, and they have a younger sister Brittany "Izzy".
 All three brothers were choristers at King's College Chapel, Cambridge and educated at its affiliated school.
 Magnus has enjoyed a successful career as a violinist and chamber musician and is married to Dutch violinist Marije Ploemacher.
 Izzy was a member of the electronic string quartet Escala and is married to McFly drummer Harry Judd.
 Rupert, who plays the French horn, sustained a serious brain injury in a car accident in 1997, as an eighteen-year-old student at Guildhall.
-As a result, Johnston, his siblings, and Judd have supported the Brain Injury Rehabilitation Trust (The Disabilities Trust) through their charity work.
+As a result, Johnston, his siblings, and Judd have supported the Brain Injury Rehabilitation Trust (Brainkind) through their charity work.
 Johnston married economic historian Ali Digby at her family home, Minterne House, Dorset, in May 2018.